 Have you ever envied the smooth, sleek countertops that pervade your favorite kitchen shows?
 Have you ever dreamed about getting a bright kitchen countertop to make your workspace appear wider?
-Or have you ever craved for a countertop with enough marble to rival an Italian museum?
+Or have you ever craved a countertop with enough marble to rival an Italian museum?

 Come to think of it, what are countertops for?
 And what are countertops made of?